Thomas John Barnardo: Philanthropy

 Barnardo established 'Hope Place' ragged school in the East End of London in 1868, his first attempt at aiding the estimated 30,000 'destitute' children in Victorian London.
-Many of these children were not only impoverished, but orphaned, as the result of a recent cholera outbreak.
-For those unable to afford private education, the school offered education which although Christian-based in nature, was not exclusively religion-focused, and worked to provide tutelage on various common trades of that time (for example, newsboys and shoe-shiners).
+Many of these children were not only impoverished but orphaned, as the result of a recent cholera outbreak.
+For those unable to afford private education, the school offered education which although Christian-based, was not exclusively religion-focused, and worked to provide tutelage on various common trades of that time (for example, newsboys and shoe-shiners).

 In 1870, Barnardo was prompted to form a boys' orphanage at 18 Stepney Causeway after inspecting the conditions within which London's orphaned population slept.
-This was the first of 122 such establishments, caring for over 8,500 children, founded before his death in 1905.
+This was the first of 122 such establishments, caring for over 8,500 children, founded before he died in 1905.
 Significant provisions were available to occupants; infants/younger children were sent to rural districts in an attempt to protect them from industrial pollution, and teenagers were trained in skills such as carpentry and metal work, to provide them a form of basic financial stability.

-Barnardo's homes did not just accommodate boys; in 1876 the 'Girls' Village Home' was established, and by 1905 accommodated 1,300 girls, who were trained for 'domestic occupation'.
+Barnardo's homes did not just accommodate boys; in 1876, the 'Girls' Village Home' in Barkingside was established, and by 1905, accommodated 1,300 girls who were trained for 'domestic occupation'.
 Another establishment, the 'rescue home for girls in serious danger', aimed to protect girls from the growing tide of child prostitution.

 In addition to the various homes and schools established by Barnardo and his wife, Sara Louise Elmslie, a seaside retreat and hospital were also founded.

-From the foundation of the homes in 1867 to the date of Barnardo's death, nearly 60,000 children had been taken in, most being trained and placed out in life.
-At the time of his death, his charity was caring for over 8,500 children in 96 homes.
+From the foundation of the homes in 1867 to Barnardo's death, nearly 60,000 children had been taken in, most being trained and placed out in life.
+At his death, his charity cared for over 8,500 children in 96 homes.